Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Trapped acoustic modes and the raindrop effect

 \subsection{Ray model for time-domain chirp response at \textit{El Castillo}}

-The above trapped mode dispersion curve provides a simple explanation of the acoustic ``raindrop'' effect on the long stone staircases at the \emph{El Castillo} pyramid at Chichen-Itza.
-Impulsive sources of sound, such as footsteps, are reported to sound like short chirps (frequency rising vs time) when heard from distances far up or down the staircase.
+The above trapped mode dispersion curve provides a simple explanation of the acoustic ``raindrop'' effect on the long stone staircases at the \emph{El Castillo} pyramid at Chichen-Itza. \footnote{We are very grateful to Eric Heller for suggesting this explanation; it is also described by Heller in \cite[p.~162]{hellerbook}.} Impulsive sources of sound, such as footsteps, are reported to sound like short chirps (frequency rising vs time) when heard from distances far up or down the staircase.
 Pending a full numerical investigation of the time-domain solution to \cref{WE,WEBC}, we use a simple ray model for dispersive propagation \cite[Sec.~2.6]{buhler}.
 Both source and receiver are assumed to be close enough to the surface to couple well to the modes $\phi$ at all wavenumbers (this is true for a footstep, less obviously so for a standing listener).
 Absorption and modeling of amplitudes are ignored.
 Impulsive excitation in \cref{WE} is assumed to excite all frequencies.
-Each frequency $\omega$ below the maximum of $\omega_\trp$ is partly trapped (see \cref{power-in-trapped}), and this component propagates along the staircase at its \emph{group velocity} \be v_g = \frac{\d \omega_\trp}{\d \kappa}, \ee at the appropriate $\kappa_\omega$ such that $\omega_\trp(\kappa_\omega) = \omega$.
-We plot $v_g$ vs $\kappa$ on the right of \cref{disper}, by differentiating the interpolant of $\omega_\trp$ on the $\kappa$ grid.
+Each frequency $\omega$ below the maximum of $\omega_\trp$ is partly trapped (see \cref{power-in-trapped}), and this component propagates along the staircase at its \emph{group velocity} \be v_g = \frac{\d \omega_\trp}{\d \kappa}, \ee at the appropriate $\kappa := \kappa_\trp$ such that $\omega_\trp(\kappa) = \omega$.
+We plot $v_g$ vs $\kappa$ on the right of \cref{disper}, by differentiating the interpolant of $\omega_\trp$ on the $\kappa$-grid.
 The frequency's arrival time a distance $D$ along the staircase is thus $t(\omega) = D / v_g(\omega)$.
 Finally, inverting this last relationship gives the frequency $\omega$ heard at each time $t$ after the impulse.

 We now insert physical parameters for \emph{El Castillo}.
 The nondimensionalized speeds used in the rest of the paper must be multiplied the sound speed $c=343 $ m/s.
 According to \cite{declercq2004theoretical} the stairs at this pyramid have depth equal to height equal at $q=0.263$ m, i.e.\ a $\pi/4$ staircase with period $d = \sqrt{2} q \approx 0.372$ m.
 The maximum trapped mode frequency is thus $(c/d) 2.551 \approx 374$ Hz; this is the highest frequency explainable in the model. \footnote{The frequency of a free-space plane wave traveling along the staircase with wavenumber at the Brillouin zone edge $\kappa = \pi/d$ is $c/2d \approx 461 $ Hz.
 Neither of these frequencies appear in \cite{calleja}, although a ``raindrop frequency'' of 307.8 Hz is mentioned.} Each staircase has 91 steps, giving $D \approx 34$ m.